JesterInvestor/tacticsonchain/README.md

 # Tactics on Chain

-A blockchain-enabled tactical turn-based strategy game built with Next.js, featuring Web3 integration via Thirdweb and on-chain staking with $TACT tokens.
+A blockchain-enabled tactical turn-based strategy game built with Next.js, featuring Web3 integration and on-chain staking with $TACT tokens.

 ## Features